ClearBlade/snmp-adapter/readme.md

 The attributes included in a SNMP request are as follows:

 ###### snmpAgent
-* Then name of the SNMP agent that should handle the request
+* The name of the SNMP agent that should handle the request
 * __The agent MUST exist in the adapter_settings column of the adapter_config collection__

 ###### snmpOIDs